Table of contents

 4. Newsletter Email

-In addition to automated, triggered, or event-based emails like the ones listed above, you can also use Gmail templates to create and share professional-looking newsletters with your subscribers, such as announcements, project milestones, upcoming events, industry news, sales, coupons, and discounts, etc.
+In addition to automated, event-based, or trigger-based emails like the ones listed above, you can also use Gmail templates to create and share professional-looking newsletters with your subscribers, such as announcements, project milestones, upcoming events, industry news, sales, coupons, and discounts, etc.

 Additionally, your newsletter can include engaging content such as memes, online courses, inspirational quotes, employee or customer success stories, and much more.